ttscoff/bunch/bunch-files/other-bunches.md

 ## Launching Bunches as Snippets

 You can also use any Bunch file as a [snippet]({{ site.baseurl }}/docs/bunch-files/snippets/).
 This will incorporate the contents of the Bunch (or any [fragment]({{ site.baseurl }}/docs/bunch-files/snippets/#fragments) within it) directly into the calling Bunch, starting and quitting items when the calling Bunch opens and closes.
-In this case the Bunch in the menu does not get a checkmark, it's contents are now part of the Bunch you called it from.
+In this case the Bunch in the menu does not get a check mark, it's contents are now part of the Bunch you called it from.

 It does have the benefit of directly using things like [optional snippets]({{ site.baseurl }}/docs/bunch-files/snippets/#optionalsnippets) and delays.